inmagik/react-rocketjump/website/docs/reducer.md

 Tipically the `reducer` option is used when you want overwrite the default reducer or your want to change default behaviour.

-If your only need is to add a new action handled by default reducer you can use the `composeReducer` option.
+If your only needs is to add a new action handled by default reducer you can use the `composeReducer` option.

-Thi option must be a reducer with the same shape of default reducer and is used to *compose* your reducer.
+This option should be a reducer with the same shape of default reducer and it's used to *compose* your reducer.

 ```js {3-11}
 rj({